MRTERRIFIC007/notifications/README.md

-# Vocabulary Learning App
+# Vocabulary Learning App for GRE Preparation

-A comprehensive iOS application designed to help users learn and memorize vocabulary through interactive games, quizzes, and personalized learning experiences.
+A comprehensive iOS application designed to help users learn and memorize GRE vocabulary through interactive games, quizzes, and personalized learning experiences.

 ## Table of Contents